GrapeCity/metalsmith-one-replace/test/src/page1.md

 # Test Content

 Some text.
-Insert content from another file in the following paragraph.
+Insert content from another file in the following paragraph (with two leading blank lines).

 {#insert insert1.svg}